 - new MMI touch response OPERATING AND DISPLAY CONCEPT: two touchscreens, a switch strip (optional) and light switch module with tactile and acoustic feedback, intelligent handwriting input with whole-word and multi-finger recognition

-- natural voice control with intelligent combination of on-board and cloud search information; self-learning dialog manager permits progressive voice dialogs
+- natural voice control with an intelligent combination of onboard and cloud search information; self-learning dialog manager permits progressive voice dialogs

-- main functions can be controlled from steering wheel
+- main functions can be controlled from the steering wheel

 - new Audi virtual cockpit with full HD resolution (1,920 x 720 pixels)